apacheignite/documentation/streaming-cep/twitter-streamer.md

   ]
 }
 [/block]
-Refer to [Twitter streaming API](https://dev.twitter.com/streaming/overview) documentation for more information on various streaming parameters that can be provided.
+Refer to [Twitter streaming API](https://dev.twitter.com/streaming/overview) documentation for more information on various streaming parameters.